-Pfizer-BioNTech coronavirus vaccine wins full FDA approval, potentially persuading the hesitant to get a shot
+Pfizer-BioNTech coronavirus vaccine gets full FDA approval, potentially persuading the hesitant to get a shot

 Others predict the full licensure will lead to more vaccine requirements by colleges, workplaces, concert venues and movie theaters.

 The approval of Pfizer-BioNTech’s vaccine was based on its clinical trial of 44,000 people — half of whom got the shots, the company said.
 The median six-month follow-up period for safety and efficacy began after participants received their second dose, Pfizer said.
-The vaccine was 91 percent effective when preventing cases of covid-19 in that trial.
+The vaccine was 91 percent effective when preventing cases of covid-19, the illness caused by the virus, in that trial.

 The company plans to follow the enrollees for 24 months.
-To quality for FDA emergency use authorization last December, the company followed trial participants for a median of two months after getting their second shot.
+To qualify for FDA emergency use authorization last December, the company followed trial participants for a median of two months after getting their second shot.

 “Based on the longer-term follow-up data that we submitted, today’s approval for those aged 16 and over affirms the efficacy and safety profile of our vaccine at a time when it is urgently needed,” Pfizer chief executive Albert Bourla said in a statement.
 “I am hopeful this approval will help increase confidence in our vaccine.”

 Unlike an emergency clearance, an approval lasts indefinitely, unless an unexpected side effect develops.
 To get a product licensed, a company must provide vastly more data and details on the manufacturing process and relevant facilities and is subject to in-depth inspections by the FDA.
 Pfizer’s manufacturing process will not change as a result of this approval.
-The vaccine remains free to U.S. residents.
+The vaccine, which Pfizer will market under the name Comirnaty, remains free to U.S. residents.

 The FDA licenses not only the product but also “the process by which the vaccine is made and the manufacturing site,” said Paul A. Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia.
 “There are protocols for every step of manufacturing, and that is not trivial.”